Bill Dole: Life

-Dole was born July 5, 1909 in Galesburg, Michigan, the son of Clinton Howard Dole and his wife, Alma Lovica (Eaton) Dole.
+Dole was born July 5, 1909, in Galesburg, Michigan, the son of Clinton Howard Dole and his wife, Alma Lovica (Eaton) Dole.
 His parents had married on September 11, 1906, and divorced on February 16, 1918.

-His father would re-marry, divorce again, re-marry again, and divorce again.
-From his father’s third marriage, Dole has a step-sister, Kay Dole McConnell Warnicke (1932-2007).
+His father would remarry, divorce again, remarry again, and divorce again.
+From his father's third marriage, Dole has a step-sister, Kay Dole McConnell Warnicke (1932–2007).

 Through his father, he is a descendant of Louis DuBois, Louis Bevier, Simon LeFevre, Andries LeFevre, and Christian Deyo, all patentees, or founders, of New Paltz, New York.
 He also descends from the DeWitt family, making him a distant cousin of former New York State Governor DeWitt Clinton.

-He married Helen Elizabeth Williams (1912-1964), a native of Beckley, West Virginia, on August 18, 1934 in Manhattan, New York.
-They had one son, William Edward Dole Jr. (1942-2011).
+He married Helen Elizabeth Williams (1912–1964), a native of Beckley, West Virginia, on August 18, 1934, in Manhattan, New York.
+They had one son, William Edward Dole Jr. (1942–2011).

 Dole died in his car at the age of 56, near his apartment in Newton, North Carolina, due to a heart attack on February 7, 1966.